 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Abdominal aortic aneurysm screening No prior authorization required.
 A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance or co-pay for members eligible for this preventive screening.
 50% co-insurance.
-Acupuncture See Alternative Care.
+Acupuncture See Altern ative Care.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Alternative Care No prior authorization required.
-The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$20 co-pay per visit up to \$450 combined benefit limit.
-Acupuncture and non-Medicare covered chiropractic care up to a \$450 combined benefit limit per calendar year.
+The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount. \$20 co-pay per visit up to a \$450 combined benefit limit per calendar year.
+Not covered.
+Acupuncture, naturopathy, and non-Medicare covered chiropractic care up to a \$450 combined benefit limit per calendar year.
 Covered services include: Chiropractic care provided by a licensed Chiropractor acting within the scope of his/her license.
-Covered services include physical therapy modalities only when associated with spinal manipulation, related diagnostic laboratory (Complete Blood Count and General Panel), and x-ray services.
-Acupuncture services provided by a licensed acupuncturists acting within the scope of his/ her license.
+Covered services include physical therapy modalities only when associated with spinal manipulation, related diagnostic laboratory (Complete Blood Count and General Panel), and x-ray services. • Acupuncture services provided by a licensed acupuncturists acting within the scope of his/ her license.
 Covered services include acupuncture and electro-acupuncture.
-Excluded services include: massage therapy, take home and educational supplies, homeopathic remedies and chelation therapy.
-Manual manipulation of the spine to correct subluxation.
-See Chiropra ictic services.
+Naturopathic services provided by a licensed Naturopath obtained to diagnose and treat an illness of injury. • Excluded services include: massage therapy, take home and educational supplies, homeopathic remedies and chelation therapy.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Ambulance services Prior authorization is required for non-emergency transportation.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Alternative Care (continued) Manual manipulation of the spine to correct subluxation.
+See Chiropractic services.
+Ambulance services Prior authorization is required for non-emergency transportation.
 For coverage outside of the United States, see Worldwide coverage. \$300 co-pay per o one-way transport.
-When in-network: Prior authorization is required for non-emergency transportation.
+When in-network: Prior authorization is required for non- emergency transportation.
 Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.